sebjonas/wso2si-demo/file/README.md

 # File
-This sample demonstrates how to use external time windows for a fraud detection use-case.
-In this sample, we look for two or more transactions done within a very short period of time and send an alert immediately when such an occurrence is detected.
+This sample demonstrates how to use external timestamps in a time window for a fraud detection use-case.
+In this sample, we look for two or more transactions done within a very short time period and send an alert immediately when such an occurrence is detected.

 ## Run

 Start the **Streaming Integrator Tooling** by issuing one of the following commands from the <SIT_HOME>/bin directory.

-* For Windows: ```streaming-integrator-tooling.bat```
+* For Windows: ```.\tooling.bat```
-* For Linux: ```./streaming-integrator-tooling.sh```
+* For Linux: ```./tooling.sh```

 ## Open
 Access UIs: